tomatolog/manticore/docs/searching/searchd_query_log_formats/sphinxql_log_format.rst

 Use sphinxql:compact\_in to shorten your IN() clauses in log if you have too much values in it.

-Every request (including both ManticoreAPI and SphinxQL) request must result in exactly one log line.
+Every request (including both SphinxAPI and SphinxQL) request must result in exactly one log line.
 All request types, including INSERT, CALL SNIPPETS, etc will eventually get logged, though as of time of this writing, that is a work in progress).
 Every log line must be a valid